How Much Does a New Roof Cost? Complete Price Guide 2026

 - Midwest / Southeast: $100–$200 per square

-Always get at least three quotes from licensed, local contractors.
+Always request at least three written estimates from licensed, local contractors and verify insurance before signing.

 4. Tear-Off and Disposal